Hoa people: Statehood under North Vietnam and South Vietnam: 1950–1975

-As most ethnic Chinese in Vietnam were holders of ROC nationality in 1955, the measures greatly reduced the number of expatriate Chinese in South Vietnam.
+As most ethnic Chinese in Vietnam were Taiwanese in 1955, the measures greatly reduced the number of expatriate Chinese in South Vietnam.
 The fourth decree in particular had the effect of encouraging Chinese businessmen to transfer their assets to their local-born children.
 In 1955, the number of ROC nationals stood at 621,000, which was greatly reduced to 3,000 by 1958.
 The South Vietnamese government later relaxed its stance to foreign-born Chinese in 1963, and a new nationality law was passed to allow them the choice to retain their ROC nationality or adopt South Vietnamese citizenship.
 The following year, the Statistics Office created a new census category, "Nguoi Viet goc Hoa" (Vietnamese people of Chinese origin), whereby Vietnamese citizens of Chinese heritage were identified as such in all official documents.
 No further major measures were implemented to integrate or assimilate the Chinese after 1964.